chernolabs/forensIT/README.md

 }
 ```

-In the provided code segment, the variable id is defined as a character vector containing the ID '2', and the variable sample is set to 1, indicating the specific sample of interest.
+The variable id is defined as a character vector containing the ID '2', and the variable sample is set to 1, indicating the specific sample of interest.
 The sample represent a specific MP's relative genotype.
 For that genotype, LR distributions could be computed.

 Next, the conditional probability table (lprobG) is extracted from the lensembleCPTs object, using the id and sample variables to access the corresponding elements.